Consumer Warning: The Pink Panther Buys a New Laptop

 This story began in late *April 2021 and continues (fully documented).
 It is the story of a deceptive $2400 computer and care-pack sale that took an unexpected turn with a devious secret uncovered.

 * Technically, in June 2021, an April 2021 order from a tech reseller arrived DOA.
-The laptop would not boot up.
-The seller insisted it was an internet problem.
+The laptop would not boot up, and the seller insisted it was an internet problem.

 A call to the internet server resulted in hysterical laughter from the technician.